Goodfluence Tour Sustainability

 -Ridesharing on sites such as Craigslist

 -Carpooling with others

-I’ve found my happiness to decrease when I’m in a gas powered car and I see that to be the case for a lot of my friends.
+I’ve found my happiness decreases when I’m in a gas powered car and I see that to be the case for a lot of my friends.
 If you want to feel true freedom you might want to sell your car like I did two years ago.